-A third-party car insurance plan provides coverage against any legal liability arising out of injuries to a third-party when the policyholder is at fault.
-It covers damages and injuries caused by the insured vehicle, to a third-party person or property.
+A third-party car insurance policy provides coverage against any legal liability arising from injuries to a third party due to the insured car.
+It covers damages and injuries caused by the insured vehicle to a third-party person or property.

-A third-party car insurance plan doesn’t provide coverage for the cost of damage caused to any automobile or any belongings in the automobile if there is any unforeseen accident.
+Third-party car insurance doesn’t provide coverage for the cost of damage caused to any car or any belongings in the automobile if there is any unforeseen accident.

 On the other hand, if your car is new and expensive, it is recommended to buy comprehensive insurance coverage.